-Three public agencies discharge treated wastewater in the region-the cities of Beaumont and Banning, and the Yucaipa Valley Water District.
-In addition, the Morongo Band of Mission Indians operates a sewage treatment plant in the Cabazon area.
+Three public agencies, plus one Native American tribe, discharge treated wastewater in the region-the cities of Beaumont and Banning, the Yucaipa Valley Water District, and the Morongo Band of Mission Indians.
 The annual discharges since 1987 for the three public sewage treatment entities are shown on Figure 5.
-Figures for the Morongo plant arc not included.
+Figures for the Morongo plant are not included.
 Unlike precipitation and the State Water Project, which are highly variable from year to year, wastewater discharges from the region have consistently increased over time, as the region has developed.
 They have been relatively constant over the past five years.
 Wastewater treatment plant discharges are a function of indoor water use, not hydrology or exterior water use.
-Hence they are considered to be relatively more reliable and stable than imported water or local runoff.
+Hence they are considered to be relatively more reliable and stable than imported water or local runoff or stormwater.

-Thus, treated wastewater, or recycled water, is an important asset to the region, because it can be a reliable, non-potable water source in the foture.
+Thus, treated wastewater, or recycled water, is an important asset to the region, because it can be a reliable, non-potable water source in the future.
 All three of the public agencies mentioned above are in various stages of implementing recycled and/or non-potable water systems for irrigation, golf courses, parks, medians, etc., or to recharge it into local groundwater basins.
-The Yucaipa Valley Water District is expected to begin implementing its recycled water system in 2014.
+The Yucaipa Valley Water District is expected to begin implementing its recycled water system in 2015.

 As mentioned in Section 1.0, salinity is a growing concern in California, and recycled water is high in dissolved solids or salinity.
-While recycled water is a huge potential benefit to the region, its use as a water supply will at some point in the future require desalting.
+While recycled water is a huge potential benefit to the region, its use as a water supply will require desalting.
 Desalting is an expensive operation that requires brine disposal, a costly process.
 The Yucaipa Valley Water District is constructing a desalination plant and brine disposal pipeline.
-Once this is complete, it will be able to utilize recycled water in lieu of groundwater or imported water for non-potable uses, primarily intigation and construction water.
+Once this is complete, it will be able to utilize recycled water in lieu of groundwater or imported water for non-potable uses, primarily irrigation and construction water.

 The City of Banning is moving towards a recycled water system, and the City of Beaumont, which owns a sewage treatment plan, and the Beaumont Cherry Valley Water District, which is the water purveyor in the City and surrounding areas, are in talks to distribute the City's treated effluent as part of a recycled water system owned by BCVWD.
+Beaumont Cherry Valley Water District is also discussing construction of a joint pipeline with the Yucaipa Valley District that would enable the two agencies to eventually move recycled water from one area to the other as needed.
+In the near term, it is anticipated that recycled water would be pumped from the YVWD treatment plant to the Beaumont and Cherry Valley area.

 Use of recycled water either for direct non-potable use or for recharge requires a permit from the Santa Ana Regional Water Quality Control Board.
-Such permits will be granted only when the Regional Board is convinced that the permit holder will take all required steps to meet its standards for salinity based on the current Basin Plan.
+Such permits will be granted only when the Regional Board is convinced that the permit holder will take all required steps to meet its standards for salinity and other constituents based on its current Basin Plan.